-For an extra boost, consider adding antioxidant-rich local, raw, organic honey to your tea, which has been shown to help children as well as some adults with cough and upper-respiratory infections.
+For an extra boost, consider adding antioxidant-rich local, raw, organic honey to your tea.
+One study showed that honey works as a better night-time cough suppressant than some medications.

-Truthfully, it’s not necessarily the cold itself that’s the problem throughout the winter…it’s the dry winter air.
+Truthfully, it’s not necessarily the cold itself that’s the problem throughout the winter.
+In fact, it’s the dry winter air.

-Our bodies are largely made up of water.
 Our airways, sinuses, blood vessels and skin depend on moisture to keep our bodies running in top physical condition.
-It only makes sense that by removing the moisture from the air, our bodies begin to react negatively to the environment.
+It only makes sense that when we remove the moisture from the air, our bodies begin to react negatively to the environment.

-Not to mention, studies show that the flu virus and other airborne pollutants actually thrive in environments with low humidity, leading to an increased risk for illnesses to invade your body.
+Not to mention, studies show that the flu virus and other airborne pollutants actually thrive in environments with low humidity, leading to an increased risk for illnesses.

-That being said, perhaps prevention is the most effective “natural” or “organic” remedy for winter-related illnesses.
-A simple, whole home humidifier set somewhere between 30-50% humidity in the wintertime can work wonders for you and your family’s health.
+Prevention is the most effective natural remedy for winter-related illnesses.
+A whole home humidifier set somewhere between 30-50% humidity in the wintertime can work wonders for you and your family’s health.

 Contact your local Aprilaire professional today to discuss your home’s Winter Wellness needs.